danalite/autool/README.md

 # AuTool Scripts
 AuTool is a programming framework to automate your desktop tasks.

-The goal of AuTool is to bring the power of Greasy Monkey to your desktop environment.
-AuTool provides a rich set of API intrinsics to help you interact the OS and network, and automate your workflow as needed.
+AuTool brings the power of Greasy Monkey to your desktop environment by providing a rich set of API intrinsics to help you interact the OS and network, and automate your workflow as needed.
 Check out our [showcases](#showcases) to see what you can do with AuTool.

 ## Installation
 - [Windows 10/11 v0.0.1-alpha](https://github.com/danalites/autool/releases/tag/v0.01)